AU-BCE-EE/course-modelling-2025/classes/18_30_oct/activity/jigsaw.md

 Round 1 will take around 10 minutes.

 ## Rounds 2-4
-For the next round, quickly find a new group, experts on a new topic, and repeat.
+For the next round, quickly find a new group (experts on a new topic) and repeat.
 We will take about 40 minutes to go through all the rounds.

 # 1. Slicing `solve_ivp()` output